phonegap/phonegap-docs/docs-phonegap/en/edge/guide/phonegap-build/api/write.md

         }

-If you provide a repository URL that requires authentication, the response will have a `400` HTTP status code and the error message in the body of the response:
+If you provide a repository URL that requires authentication, the response returns a `400` HTTP status code along with the error message in the body of the response:

         $ curl -u andrew.lunny@nitobi.com -d 'data={"title":"API V1 App","repo":"https://alunny@github.com/alunny/phonegap-start.git","create_method":"remote_repo"}' https://build.phonegap.com/api/v1/apps
         {
             "error":"Private repository URLs not supported - try removing &quot;alunny@&quot;"
         }

-#### Signing keys
+### Signing keys

 To sign your builds on PhoneGap Build, you must first upload one or more keys, through the `POST https://build.phonegap.com/api/v1/keys` method, or through the web interface.
-You can get a list of all the keys associated with your account by sending a GET request to that same URL.
+You can get a list of all the keys associated with your account by sending a GET request to the same URL.

 In the `data` JSON hash that you send to the build server, you can